The Cannonball Run: Critical response

-Despite its box office success, most critics reviewed the film negatively.
-It has received an approval rating of 29% on Review aggregation website Rotten Tomatoes based on 34 reviews.
-The critical consensus reads: "Cannonball Run casts a bevy of famous faces as its wacky racers but forgets to give them characters to play, resulting in 90 dull minutes that feel like a marathon".
 Roger Ebert gave the film a half-star out of four, calling it "an abdication of artistic responsibility at the lowest possible level of ambition.
 In other words, they didn't even care enough to make a good lousy movie".
 Variety described the film as "full of terribly inside showbiz jokes and populated by what could be called Burt and Hal's Rat Pack, film takes place in that redneck never-never land where most of the guys are beer-guzzling good ole boys and all the gals are fabulously built tootsies".

 Vincent Canby of The New York Times called the film "inoffensive and sometimes funny.
 Because there are only a limited number of variations that can be worked out on this same old highway race, don't bother to see it unless you're already hooked on the genre".

 Accolades

-The film was nominated for a Razzie Award for Worst Supporting Actress for Fawcett, but lost to Diana Scarwid for the cult film Mommie Dearest.
+The film was nominated for a Golden Raspberry Award for Worst Supporting Actress for Fawcett, but lost to Diana Scarwid for the cult film Mommie Dearest at the 2nd Golden Raspberry Awards.